 Background Checks for Foster Parents in Alberta: VSC, CIRC, and Criminal Record Checks Explained

 The background check requirements for foster parents in Alberta trip up more applicants than almost any other part of the process — not because people have criminal histories, but because the checks are more complex than most people expect and the timelines are longer than they want.
-Submitting the wrong form, applying at the wrong location, or not starting early enough can add six to twelve weeks to your approval timeline.
+Submitting the wrong form, applying at the wrong location, or not starting early enough can add avoidable delays to your approval timeline.

 Here is exactly what is required, how each check works, and how to avoid the most common delays.

-Alberta requires every adult aged 18 or older living in your home to complete three separate checks before your foster home can be approved:
+Alberta requires every adult aged 18 or older living in your home to complete the required background checks before your foster home can be approved:

-These are not interchangeable.
+These checks are not interchangeable.
 Each checks a different database, serves a different purpose, and has a different process.
-All three must be completed and submitted to your worker before the home study can conclude.
+Complete and submit the required checks to your worker within the application process.

 The Vulnerable Sector Check (VSC)